DanielTheFletch/color50/docs/source/usage.rst

 Aside from those two outliers, the included constants represent the ANSI color encodings needed to change the color of any text that follows it.

-These constants are much more limited in their usage insofar as **color50** compatibility (i.e., **ColorStr** objects will not accept these constants as fg or bg colors), but they can be used to work with and better understand the lower-level implementation details of ANSI color code sequencing.
+These constants are more limited in their combined usage with other **color50** features (i.e., **ColorStr** objects *will not* accept these constants as fg or bg colors), but they can be used to work with and better understand the lower-level implementation details of ANSI color code sequencing.

 For more information regarding the full list of constants included with the module,